 - If toasting and grinding your own cardamom, over medium heat in a small skillet, toast 8 cardamon pods until a shade darker and very aromatic.
 This will take about 3 minutes.
 Grind in a spice grinder or with a mortar and pestle into a fine powder.

-- Using a stand mixer, fitted with the paddle attachment, add butter, sugars, and salt to the bowl.
+- Using a stand mixer fitted with the paddle attachment, add butter, sugars, and salt to the bowl.
+(You can also use a hand mixer.)
 Beat on medium speed until smooth but not fluffy; about 3 minutes.
 Scrape down the sides of the bowl as needed.
-(The batter can be made with a handheld mixer as well.)

 - Turn down mixer speed to low and add the egg yolk (or yogurt), rose water and cardamom.
 Mix just until incorporated.